 - Assessment of commercially available software packages for kinetic parameter estimation (includes 4 test cases as well as evaluation and performance results of selected packages)

-- Investigation of the application of sequential experimental design for kinetic model discrimination and parameter accuracy (includes theory, inventory of software and test case)
+- Sequential experimental design for kinetic model discrimination and parameter accuracy and also model-based ‘smart’ experimental design

-- Coping with Irreducible Transport Limitations (includes details of experimental techniques and model libraries incorporating transport phenomena)
+- Coping with ‘irreducible’ transport limitations (including dedicated experimental techniques and models incorporating transport phenomena)

-- A model library to facilitate the implementation of the reactor model equations for the estimation of kinetic parameters, which is applicable in various environments by means of DLLs.
+- Model library to facilitate the implementation of the reactor model equations for the estimation of kinetic parameters.

 - Methods for and modelling of the oxidative decoking of deactivated catalyst beds